-The Log window displays all messages generated by Chip Planner.
-You can filter the messages according to the type of message: Error, Warning, and Info.
-If you have made and saved changes in Chip Planner, the Log Window displays the name and location of the PDC file(s) which have been edited/updated to reflect the changes.
+The Log window displays all messages Chip Planner generates.
+You can filter the messages according to the type of message - Error, Warning, and Info.
+If you have made and saved changes in the Chip Planner, the Log Window displays the name and location of the PDC file(s) which have been edited/ updated to reflect the changes.

-Figure 4-2 • Log Window
+Figure 3-3 • Log Window